bhumphrey0x20/Behavior-Cloning/writeup.md

 #### Model Fitting

-For training and testing eight epochs were used with a batch size of 125, and a samples per epoch of 20,000.
+For training and testing 4 epochs were used with a batch size of 125, and a samples per epoch of 20,000.
 These were determined by experimentally.
 Loss was determined using Mean Squared Error.

 #### drive.py File